itsgathua/codechallenge2/README.md

 ## How it Works

-### Local Storage**:
-  - Saves the list in the browser so it doesn't reset on refresh.
-  - Uses `JSON.stringify` to store and `JSON.parse` to retrieve the data.

 ### Event Listeners**:
   - For buttons and list items to handle user actions (add, mark, edit, and clear).